chakrabar/chakrabar.github.io/_posts/articles/2018-05-04-neo4j-graph-database-1.md

 Relational databases like `MySQL`, `Oracle`, `SQL Server` etc. works really well, when storage & data retrieval needs align with their capabilities.
 They are great at maintaing fixed structure data and running table-level queries with not-so-many relationships between big set of tables.
 Beyond that, the queries with lot of joins tends to degrade in performance.
 Prefer it when

-1. Having fixed structured data is important (e.g. fixed format data, reporting and standard calculations)
+1. Data is well defined & fixed structured, with limited level of relationships
-2. Lot of table level calculations are used (e.g. Max, Min, Avg etc.)
+2. Lot of column based aggregations are used (e.g. sum, average, standard deviation etc.)

 <u>Document database</u>